Organization and Objectives

 - Mouse holding and technical services for preclinical in vivo research projects

-- Comprehensive or disease-specific phenotyping and pathology services for research, and drug discovery and evaluation
+- Comprehensive or disease-specific phenotyping, host response analysis to in vivo immunological challenges and pathology services for research, and drug discovery and evaluation

 - Biorepository services to archive, acquire, and distribute mouse models